 - Sleep under mosquito nets, or use mesh screen rooms or domes for sleeping and eating.

-- Repair any damaged tent mesh screens before you leave home using seam sealant or screen patches and keep these items in your repair kit just in case the tear happens on your trip.
+- Repair any damaged tent mesh screens before you leave home using seam sealant or screen patches and keep these items in your repair kit just in case a tear happens on your trip.

 - Treat the mesh on your swag, shelter, or tent with a residual insecticide like permethrin to repel mozzies from your shelter.

 If near water, make sure you’re covered up at dusk.
-Image: Coleman
+Image: Coleman Australia

 What if I am fishing?